LPology/Simple-Ajax-Uploader/README.md

       <tr>
         <td><strong>maxUploads</strong><br />Default: <code>3</code></td>
         <td>Integer</td>
-        <td>Max number of simultaneous uploads</td>
+        <td>Max number of simultaneous uploads.</td>
       <tr>
       <tr>
         <td><strong>setProgressBar(element)</strong></td>
         <td>Function</td>
-        <td>Designates an element as an upload progress bar.
+        <td>Designates an element to serve as an upload progress bar.
 The CSS width % of the element will be updated as the upload progresses.</td>
       <tr>
       <tr>
         <td><strong>setFileSizeBox(element)</strong></td>
         <td>Function</td>
-        <td>Designates an element as the container in which the size of an uploading file will be inserted.</td>
+        <td>Designates an element as the container in which the file size of an uploading file will be inserted.</td>
       <tr>
       <tr>
         <td><strong>setProgressContainer(element)</strong></td>